-(Joint State consideration at the February 22, 2023, hearing)
+(Joint State consideration at the February 21, 2024, hearing)

-- Current OFWC and WFWC guidance regarding spring season mainstem recreational fisheries is not fully concurrent. - Retention of hatchery spring Chinook is allowed downstream of the I-5 Bridge from January through March under permanent regulations, although temporary regulations are adopted annually and become effective March 1. - The 2023 season structure is expected to be similar to the 2022 season.
-Staff will meet with the Columbia River Recreational Advisory Group (CRRAG) in early February to solicit input for developing a 2023 fishing plan. - Chinook stock-specific average wild impact rate expectations for 2023 are presented below and are based on recent-year averages: - O Upriver spring Chinook (January-June 15): 0.66% (2021-22 average) - o Willamette spring Chinook (January-June 15): 0.34% (2017-18 and 2022 average)
+- Current OFWC and WFWC guidance regarding spring season mainstem recreational fisheries is not fully concurrent. - Retention of hatchery spring Chinook is allowed downstream of the I-5 Bridge from January through March under permanent regulations, although temporary regulations effective March 1 are adopted annually. - The 2024 season structure is expected to be similar to past years.
+Staff will meet with the Columbia River Recreational Advisory Group (CRRAG) in early February to solicit input for developing a 2024 fishing plan. - Chinook stock-specific average wild impact rate expectations for 2024 are presented below and are based on recent-year averages: - O Upriver spring Chinook (January-June 15): 0.66% (2021-22 average) - o Willamette spring Chinook (January-June 15): 0.34% (2017-18 and 2022 average)